Well let’s just dive right in and pick up where we left off in part 1 of this post, the secret to writing persuasive sales copy…

 What’s the secret to writing persuasive sales copy?

-Simple enough question… with a simple answer…
+Simple enough question… with a simple enough answer…

-THE ANSWER : I do not know… and neither does anyone else.
+The Answer : I do not know… and neither does anyone else.

 That’s because there is no “secret” to writing persuasive sales copy.